 The bill amends K.S.A.
 21-5913 to expand the definition of the crime of obstructing apprehension or prosecution.
-It now includes the act of harboring or concealing a person who is alleged to have violated the terms of probation, in addition to those who have committed or been charged with a felony or misdemeanor, or who are not in compliance with the Kansas offender registration act.
-The updated legal language specifies that obstructing apprehension or prosecution can occur when a person is alleged to have violated probation, community correctional services, parole, postrelease supervision, conditional release, or a suspended sentence.
+It now includes the act of harboring or concealing a person who is alleged to have violated the terms of probation, in addition to those who have committed or been charged with a felony or misdemeanor, or who are required to register under the Kansas offender registration act but are not in compliance.
+The updated legal language specifies that obstructing apprehension or prosecution can occur when a person is alleged to have violated probation terms, thereby broadening the scope of the offense.

-Furthermore, the bill establishes the penalties for obstructing apprehension or prosecution based on the nature of the offense committed by the person being harbored.
-Specifically, if the individual has committed a felony, the offense is classified as a severity level 8, nonperson felony; if a misdemeanor, it is a class C misdemeanor.
-If the person is not compliant with the Kansas offender registration act, the offense is classified as a severity level 5, person felony.
+Additionally, the bill establishes the penalties for obstructing apprehension or prosecution based on the nature of the offense committed by the person being harbored.
+Specifically, if the person has committed a felony, the offense is classified as a severity level 8, nonperson felony; if a misdemeanor, it is a class C misdemeanor.
+For those required to register under the Kansas offender registration act, the offense is classified as a severity level 5, person felony.
 The existing section of K.S.A.
-21-5913 is repealed, and the act will take effect upon publication in the statute book.
+21-5913 is repealed, and the new provisions will take effect upon publication in the statute book.

 Statutes affected: